midnox/httpsegmenter/README.md

 ## INSTALL

 You will need to compile the segmenter first.
-Assuming that you have all the needed libraries installed this is as easy as doing a make in the root directory.
+Assuming that you have all the needed libraries installed this is as easy as doing a cmake . ; make in the root directory.

 You may copy the script and the segmenter binary to any location you want.
 You will need to let the script know where to find the segmenter binary in the configuration file.